turingschool/curriculum/source/projects/store_engine.markdown

   * Horace Williams & Travis Valentine
   * Michael Verdi & Andrew Thal

-For each pair, follow the following protocol:
+Follow the following protocol:

 * Each pair presents their code/project for 5 or fewer minutes.
 Make sure to highlight any S&D features or extensions.
 * Pairs then evaluate both other projects for 20 minutes each:
   * work through the evaluation stories
   * run the code metrics
   * subjectively measure the UI and S&D categories
-  * submit the scores
+  * submit one evaluation per project http://eval.jumpstartlab.com (so your pair submits a total of two evals, one for each project you examine)

-When all three projects have been evaluated, use the scores to choose one project to move on to the next round.
+When all projects have been evaluated, use the total aggregate score of all sections across the two evaluations to choose *one* project to move on to the next round.

-#### Final 4 &trade;
+#### Final Four &trade;

 Each of the champions from the first round will present to the whole group and guests.
 You have seven minutes to show off: